adamws/kicad-kbplacer/README.md

 ## Installation

-To install release version use this plugin, use KiCad's `Plugin and Content Manager` (available since version KiCad 6.0).
+To install release version of this plugin, use KiCad's `Plugin and Content Manager` (available since version KiCad 6.0).

 ![pcm](resources/pcm.png)